JohnScience/nalgebra_latex/README.md

 ## Warning

-At the moment of writing, some of the documentation is outdated due to the recent overhaul of the library.
+The library is overhauled.
+It changes frequently and the documentation is not always available.
+Doc tests (examples in the documentation) generally show working code.

 ## Resources on LaTeX